 Welcome to Soul Care!
-Our goal in providing counseling and support is to help you meet the challenges of life in a way that will please and honor the Lord Jesus Christ and allow you to fully enjoy his love for you and His plans for your life.
-(Galatians 6:1-2, 2 Corinthians 1:3-4, 1 Thessalonians 5:14)
+Our goal is to help you meet the challenges of life in a way that will please and honor the Lord Jesus Christ and allow you to fully enjoy His love for you and His plans for your life (Galatians 6:1-2, 2 Corinthians 1:3-4, 1 Thessalonians 5:14).

 What You Can Expect From Us